-Vendor: a person who provides or seeks to provide goods, services, real property to the City in exchange for compensation.
+Vendor: a person who provides or seeks to provide goods, services, and/or real property to the City in exchange for compensation.
+This definition does not include those property owners from whom the City acquires public right-of-way or other real property interests for public use.